 While I could observe a typical method of foraging in Geoffroy’s marmosets, this time at the Sugarloaf Mountain I could observe common marmosets playing.

-However, one of the smaller common marmosets apparently did not participate or was not allowed to do so, respectively.
+One of the smaller common marmosets did not participate or was not allowed to do so?

 It climbed up the trunk of a small tree.